GeneralGuy4872/IWannaFly_FullCircle/tmp.md

   - `*.txt` : raw text
   - `*.ro4` : ciphertext (see below)
   - `*.curses` : bytecode for a curses interpreter
-  - `*.lua` : a lua script

 files ending in .ro4 contain severe spoilers, and have been ciphered by applying a [Circular Shift](https://en.wikipedia.org/wiki/Circular_shift) of 4 to every byte of the file (the result is the same in either direction like in a rot13 cipher); the program I use is provided in `nybbleswap.c`, which is designed to be used in a shell pipeline.\
 to cipher a file:
 `cat plaintext.txt | nybbleswap > ciptertext.ro4`\
 to uncipher a file: